Mojojojoborras/class3-repo/week1_resources/homework_01MAY21.md

   More than 500 billion cups of coffee are consumed each year, [with some sources citing surveys that indicate two-thirds of consumers aged 19-24 would prefer to buy coffee that is sustainably grown and responsibly sourced](https://newsroom.ibm.com/2020-01-06-Farmer-Connect-Uses-IBM-Blockchain-to-Bridge-the-Gap-Between-Consumers-and-Smallholder-Coffee-Farmers), even if that means paying a premium price.
 As such, the ability to allow consumers to not just identify, but *verify* that their coffee product is sustainably grown and responsibly sourced represents an exploitable market advantage.

   [Farmer Connect lists two products](https://www.farmerconnect.com/products).
-The first is Farmer ID<sup>TM</sup>, a verification and trading platform for farmers, while the second is Thank My Farmer<sup>TM</sup>, a consumer-facing smartphone app co-developed with IBM that enables consumers to pull information directly from a proprietary blockchain and verify that the product they're considering can support its "organic", "fair trade", or other sourcing claims.
+The first is Farmer ID<sup>TM</sup>, a verification and trading platform for farmers, while the second is Thank My Farmer<sup>TM</sup>, a consumer-facing smartphone app co-developed with IBM that enables consumers to pull information directly from [IBM's Food Trust blockchain](https://www.ibm.com/blockchain/solutions/food-trust) and verify that the product they're considering can support its "organic", "fair trade", or other sourcing claims.

 &nbsp;
 ### Thank My Farmer App